Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Because of this, WhatsApp’s use cases started to expand beyond marketing.

-The shift toward sales
+The shift to sales on WhatsApp

 After the introduction of a few features that support sales, WhatsApp started to look like an attractive channel for selling.